ThamilezaiAnanthakumar/ThamilezaiAnanthakumar/README.md

 ## 🧠 About Me
-I am an undergraduate student at the *University of Moratuwa, Sri Lanka, specializing in **Biomedical Engineering* within the Department of Electronic and Telecommunication Engineering.
+I am an undergraduate student at the *University of Moratuwa, Sri Lanka*, specializing in **Biomedical Engineering** within the Department of Electronic and Telecommunication Engineering.
 I am passionate about integrating *electronics, AI, and healthcare* to drive innovation in medical diagnostics and *wearable technologies*.

 ## 💡 Interests
 🧠 *Neuroscience & Brain Stimulation* | 📡 *Bio-Signal & Medical-Image Processing*